pinout-xyz/microbit.pinout.xyz/README.md

 Find out if two add-ons will work together, or what pins you have available when using a particular add-on.

+# Building

+At the moment you can build with `./build.py > index.html`, however this is expected to change once additional pages for boards and other features are added.

 # Support this project

 micro:bit pinout is a passion project put together in my free time, leverging my first-hand knowledge of designing, manufacturing and supporting micro:bit add-ons.